-The arrival of hummingbird season is anxiously awaited by many birders fascinated with the diminutive flyers.
+The hummingbird season is something that the birders, fascinated with the small flyers, wait anxiously.
 These tiny birds beat their wings an average of 70 times a second, and their heart rate can reach as high as 1,260 beats per minute.
 So that hummingbirds can fuel their incredibly high metabolisms, they must consume half their body weight in sugar daily.

-Homemade hummingbird nectar mix is an easy and family friendly DIY project requiring only two ingredients, white sugar, and water.
-However, there are some guidelines to follow to keep your visitors healthy and coming back for more, year after year.
-Be ready and plan ahead to put your hummingbird feeder up in plenty of time.
+Homemade hummingbird nectar mix is an easy and family-friendly DIY project requiring only two ingredients, white sugar, and water.
+However, there are some guidelines to follow to keep your visitors healthy and coming back for more year after year.
+Be ready and plan to put your hummingbird feeder up in plenty of time.

 Time: Less than five minutes, including clean up